 The student lounge and wellness center are located on the 1st floor of the Medical Education Building across from the Office of Student Affairs.
 They are available to medical students 24 hours per day seven days a week by using your ID badge for access.
-These areas are not open to students outside of the school of medicine.
-Faculty and residents are also prohibited from its use.
+Faculty and residents are prohibited from its use.